Nkurayijahubert/tumia-website/DEPLOYMENT_CHECKLIST.md

 1. Set up a custom domain (if needed)
 2. Test the waitlist form submission
-3. Verify email notifications are being sent to team@tumia.app
+3. Verify waitlist entries are being added to your Google Sheet

 ## Notes